llm-misinformation/llm-misinformation/README.md

 >
 > More resources on "**LLMs Meet Misinformation**" are also on the website: https://llm-misinformation.github.io/
 >
 >Any suggestion, comment or further discussion is welcome.
-Please let us know by email (cchen151@hawk.iit.edu) or wechat (alexccychen).
+Correspondence to: Kai Shu (<kai.shu@emory.edu>).

 ## Abstract
 <img src="./image/f1.png" width="500">